dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

    don't).

 -  We're tightly integrated and more connected to other systems.
-For example if we wanted to convert our dask-dataframe-of-cudf-dataframes to a dask-dataframe-of-pandas-dataframes then we would use the standard cuDF function for this:
+For example if we wanted to convert our dask-cudf-dataframe to a dask-pandas-dataframe then we would use the standard cuDF function for this:

    ```python
    df = df.map_partitions(cudf.DataFrame.to_pandas)
    ```

-   We don't have to write anything special like a separate `DaskCUDFDataFrame.to_dask_dataframe` method (indeed, this class should eventually not even exist), nor handle special cases.
-The parallelism component of Dask is orthogonal to the CPU/GPU choice.
+   We don't have to write anything special like a separate `.to_dask_dataframe` method nor handle other special cases.

+   The parallelism of Dask should be orthogonal to the choice of CPU/GPU.

 -  It's easy to switch hardware.
 By avoiding separate `dask-cudf` code paths it's easier to add cuDF to an existing Dask+Pandas codebase if we get a GPU,